Evan-2007/vctApi/README.md

       match_page: 'https://www.vlr.gg/353193/loud-vs-leviat-n-champions-tour-2024-americas-stage-2-w3';
     }

-## /upcomming
+## /upcoming

-Comming soon.
+Coming soon.
 Will show all upcomming games. games can be filterd by event using event paramater and giving it the name of a event as its shown on vlr with spaces replaced with ``-``.
 Example: ``https://vlr.evanc.dev/upcomming?event=Champions-Tour-2024:-Americas-Stage-2``

 # Running Locally